Sleep Apnea Treatment - State College, PA

 - Having difficulty concentrating or remembering things

 - Changing mood or behaviors with no recognized cause

 Why Should I Visit a Dentist?

-Dentists have years of advanced training in the innerworkings of oral and facial structures.
+Dentists have years of advanced training in the inner workings of oral and facial structures.
 Skilled dentists like Dr. Labosky receive advanced training that allows them to offer patients effective sleep apnea treatment using oral appliances.
 These custom crafted appliances shift the jaw slightly forward, placing pressure on the throat to hold the airway open through the night.
-These comfortable, portable appliances offer significant improvement in the quantity and quality of sleep for most obstructive sleep apnea sufferers.
+These comfortable, portable appliances offer a significant improvement in the quantity and quality of sleep for most obstructive sleep apnea sufferers.